get-convex/migrations/README.md

 Examples below are assuming the code is in `convex/migrations.ts`.
 This is not a requirement.
+If you want to use a different file, make sure to change the examples below from `internal.migrations.*` to your new file name, like `internal.myFolder.myMigrationsFile.*` or CLI arguments like `migrations:*` to `myFolder/myMigrationsFile:*`.

 ```ts
 import { Migrations } from "@convex-dev/migrations";